21 Fall Wedding Color Palettes That Are Totally Modern

 Pale blue and yellow

 This airy color palette would be perfect for a wedding taking place during that transitional window when it's not quite summer anymore, but not quite fall, either.
 Warm yellow hues stand out against an almost-monochromatic tablescape of whitewashed wood, pale blue linens, and clear glassware.
 Avoid veering into "spring pastels" territory by adding fall foliage, dark greenery, and viburnum berries.

 Use shades of green to create a gorgeous two-tone color palette.
-Sophisticated emerald looks extra-chic when paired with a mossy hue.
+Sophisticated emerald or dark teal looks extra-chic when paired with a mossy hue.
 This combo would be stunning for an outdoor wedding in the woods.

 These wine-inspired tones are some of our favorite fall wedding colors for anyone getting married at a vineyard.
 They're perfect for achieving a look that's stylish yet relaxed.